POWER YOUR BUSINESS!

 Through various measures we have chosen to be on the way to more sustainability and we are setting benchmarks.
 Learn more about a few of our activities:

 There are no fossil fuels required for our production processes.
 Our production runs with 100 percent green power, meaning electricity produced from renewable energy sources.
+At our main site in Kirchhundem/North Rhine-Westphalia we have been using 100 percent renewable electricity since 2018.
+At our other locations in Germany this has been the case since 2019 and at our sites in other European countries since 2023.

 Despite optimization measures, some of our buildings are still heated with fossil fuels such as natural gas or petroleum products.
 It is our goal to further reduce the use of fossil fuels every year.
 The CO2 emissions we have caused are compensated by the retirement of CO2 certificates.

-Step by step, we are replacing the lighting in our production facilities with LED light strips.
+Step by step we are replacing the lighting in our production facilities with LED light strips.

 All lighting in our offices, hallways, bathrooms and kitchen facilities turn off automatically.
 Lamps are only lit whenever people are in the room.
 The lighting goes out shortly after leaving the room.